harness/developer-hub/docs/feature-flags/ff-creating-flag/edit-and-delete-a-feature-flag.md

 ---
-title: Edit or archive flags
+title: Edit or deleting feature flags
-description: After you have created a flag, you can edit or archive it.
+description: After you have created a flag, you can edit or delete it.
 tags:
    - helpDocs
    - feature flag